microsoft/vscode-docs/blogs/2024/12/18/free-github-copilot.md

 DONT FORGET TO UPDATE THE AKA BEFORE GO LIVE - AKA.MS/COPILOT-FREE
 ---

-# GitHub Copilot is now available for free in VS Code
+# Announcing a free GitHub Copilot for VS Code

-GitHub Copilot is changing the way developers like you write code and build applications.
-We want everyone to experience the joy - that magical moment when AI writes the code that was on the tips of your fingers without you even having to ask.

-So today, we're excited to announce a **free tier for GitHub Copilot**.
+Today, we're excited to announce a **free tier for GitHub Copilot**.
 All you need is a GitHub login.
 No trial.
 No gimmicks.
 No credit card required.

+We want everyone to experience the joy - that magical moment when Copilot writes the code that was on the tips of your fingers without you even having to ask.
+This is your code editor, redefined with AI.

 ![HERO VIDEO]()
 [CTA]()